binhanle/keyboard-snooping/docs/index.md

 1. To build an audio-only model which identifies single keys ([Task 1](#task-1))
 2. To build a sensor fusion model which identifies 6-digit PINs ([Task 2](#task-2))
 3. To build a sensor fusion model which identifies different kinds of typing scenarios (like emailing, gaming, and chatting) ([Task 3](#task-3))
+4. To test these models and perform quantitative evaluations

 <h2 id="literature-review">
 2. Literature Review